rob-craven/taskray-templates/README.md

     <img alt="task action setup" src="https://raw.githubusercontent.com/rob-craven/taskray-templates/master/resources/img/add_checklist_action_button.png">
   * Update page layout, add new *Templates* action button to quick action menu
     <img alt="quick action config" src="https://raw.githubusercontent.com/rob-craven/taskray-templates/master/resources/img/page_layout_quick_actions_config.png">

-* Don't forget to grant permissions to access all visualforce pages

 ##Implementation Notes
 * Template item record types are not enforced.
 A template when cloned will only contain the child items that are approriate for the given publisher action.
 Ideally, it would be nice if Salesforce provided an option to allow administrators to default the child record type based on criteria of the parent record.